KanColleTool/kcsrv/README.md

 Development Setup
 ---

+Should even work on Windows, since basically everything is in a known good VM configuration.

 1.  **Install Ansible and Vagrant.**
     These are the only things that will ever need to be installed on your host system.